cylc/cylc-doc/src/glossary.rst

      5) Use singular rather than plural terms for glossary definitions (e.g. task rather than tasks).

 ..
-TODO Add user guide and config links to all items, where appropriate.
+TODO Add more user guide and config links to all items, where appropriate.

 Glossary
 ========